-Gyro isn't as much as classic as it is a well loved and quite famous street (fast) food.
-Sold at sidewalk stands all over Greece, the cone fo meat, cooked on an upright rotisserie grill, is sliced thinly put into pita wraps and also served as a main dish with the same ingredients used in the sandwich on the side (yogurt or tzatziki, tomatoes, onion, french fries, and grilled pita bread).
+Sliced rotisserie-roasted meat isn't as much as classic as it is a well-loved and quite famous street (fast) food.
+Sold at sidewalk stands all over Greece, the cone for meat, cooked on an upright rotisserie grill, is sliced thinly put into pita wraps and also served as a main dish with the same ingredients used in the sandwich on the side (yogurt or tzatziki, tomatoes, onion, french fries, and grilled pita bread).

 In Greek: σπανακόπιτα, say: spah-nah-KO-pee-tah

-Although this dish is widely known as spanakopita (spinach pie), the full name is spanakotyropita - spanaki is spinach, tyri is cheese, and pita is pie.
+Although this dish is widely known as spanakopita (spinach pie with cheese), the full name is spanakotyropita - spanaki is spinach, tyri is cheese, and pita is pie.
 Put it all together and you get spinach and cheese pie, but that's quite a mouthful, so both versions - with and without cheese - are often called by the shorter name: spanakopita.

 In Greek: ντολμάδες, say: dohl-MAH-thes